3632741/AR-Registration-Framework/README.md

 The work presented in this repository has been accepted for publication on IEEE Access (to appear).

-**License**
+**License:**

 This repository is licensed under "**The Unlicense**", a license with no conditions whatsoever which dedicates works to the public domain.
 Unlicensed works, modifications, and larger works may be distributed under different terms and without source code.
+Refer to the license file for further details.

-**Registration Framework Scheme**
+**Registration Framework Scheme:**

 ![alt text](https://github.com/3632741/AR-Registration-Framework/blob/main/FrameworkScheme.png)